We’ve been in training

 This doesn’t mean there won’t be suffering—indeed, there will likely be more of it before there is less.
 There will be more brokenness and scariness and strife.
 We’ll watch this tidal wave of fear manifest in the world in unbearable ways, surely.
 Our hearts will keep breaking.

-We know how to be with this.
+But we know how to be with this.

 That’s another really important part of our training—maybe even the most important: we’ve grown some serious capacity for discomfort these last years.
 We are each highly trained professionals in being uncomfortable.
 Of course it’s not fair that we’ve had to, we shouldn’t have had to, but again, it is what has happened.
 Look at all the ways we’ve adapted, made it work in impossible circumstances.
 And yup, that’s surfaced trauma.
 And yup, we’ve held each other in it.
 And on it has gone, and on it will go, until this healing cycle is complete.